AndreaKeane/Bertram-Capital-Challenge/README.md

 right after lunch, they walk down the street to their favorite coffee shop to grab a cup to go.
 Bob always gets a cappuccino, Jeremy likes his coffee black, and the others have their favorite coffee beverage too.
 To ease the checkout process, only one coworker pays for all the coffees each day.
 As you can imagine, they have a problem every day: whose turn is it to pay for coffee?

+This solution constructs a sequence and identifies the next payer by evaluating who has the highest debt for a given day within the sequence.
+In case of a tie, the individual with both the highest debt and the largest outstanding balance will be assigned payment duties.
+This solution gradually approaches fairness, which can be seen by running a [6-day sequence with the Test Tab](http://localhost:8080/tab/test/day/6).

-This application implements a Springboot RESTful API, which provides a [swagger page](http://localhost:8080/swagger-ui/index.html#/) (when app is running).
+This application implements a Springboot RESTful API, which provides a [swagger page](http://localhost:8080/swagger-ui/index.html#/).
 A [Postman Collection](BertramCapitalChallenge.postman_collection.json) is also available.

 ## Usage